zszillat/Docker-Web-Management-Interface/README.md

 ### Compose Management

--   List all compose stacks by scanning a defined root directory.
+-   List all compose stacks by scanning a defined root directory (uses a sensible default but can be overridden in a config file).

 -   Inspect stack containers using: